briantsaunders/linux-vxlan-tunnel-example-python-script/README.md

 vagrant up
 ```

 Ansible is used to provision the vagrant boxes.
-It will configure FRRouting on the routers, install pip3 on the site routers, and will pip3 install the requirements.txt the site routers.
+It will configure FRRouting on the routers, install pip3 on the site routers, and will pip3 install the requirements.txt on the site routers.
 Check out the playbook pb.conf.all.yml for more details.

 ### Testing in Vagrant

-Once the vagrant environment is up issue the following commands.
+Once the vagrant environment is up issue the following commands to configure the VXLAN tunnel and validate.

 Configure sie1router:
 ```